Balancing Weights for Causal Inference in Observational Factorial Studies: Introduction

-To answer this question, it is important to first determine which factorial effects are essential to estimate.
-Generally, lower-order effects are considered more important than higher-order effects, because the higher-order effects are often believed to be smaller than the lower-order effects and are more difficult to interpret.
-This is known as the \textit{effect hierarchy principle} and is widely accepted in factorial experiments.
-Additionally, factorial designs typically obeys the \textit{effect sparsity principle}, meaning that only a small number of relatively important effects are present.
-Thus, it is reasonable for investigators to assume that high-order interactions are negligible and focus on estimating main effects and low-order interactions.
-For instance, some studies have only considered two-way interactions, such as gene-environment interactions \citep{olsson2017interactions} and social-economic interactions \citep{ahnquist2012social}, when investigating the effects of risk factors on various health outcomes.
-For more discussions on these fundamental principles of factorial effects, see \cite{wu2011experiments}.
-Given these considerations, how can we design an observational study to estimate the main effects and low-order interactions?
+To answer this question, it is crucial to first determine which factorial effects are essential to estimate.
+Generally, low-order effects are considered more important than high-order effects, because the high-order effects are often believed to be smaller.
+This is known as the \textit{effect hierarchy principle}.
+Additionally, factorial designs typically assume the \textit{effect sparsity principle}, meaning that only a small number of relatively important effects are present \citep{box1986analysis}.
+Thus, it is generally reasonable for investigators to assume that high-order interactions are negligible (i.e., essentially zero) and focus on estimating main effects and low-order interactions.
+For more discussions on these principles, see \cite{wu2011experiments}.
+Although these effect principles originated from agricultural and industrial experiments, they are applicable to many other research fields.
+Still, investigators should validate their relevance using domain-specific knowledge when applying them to observational factorial studies.
+With these guiding principles, the next question is: how can we design an observational study to estimate the main effects and low-order interactions?